 MONA ELDAHRY: OK.
 Well, as I mentioned before, I, as an Arab woman, for example, feel pressure from two sides: on one hand, from the community discrimination — from the outside, I mean, you know, discrimination on the streets — and then from our own communities, you know, we’re told, you know, "Be careful.
 You know, don’t — you know, don’t go to demonstrations.
 Don’t be too outspoken, you know," you know, especially when we were young.

 September 11th happened.
-I was about maybe twenty-two, you know?
+I was about maybe 22, you know?
 And my parents were telling me this.
-Now, imagine if I was fifteen, sixteen, you know, and you’re experiencing hate on the streets and in the school, and then you go home and you’re told not to speak about it, not to act about it.
+Now, imagine if I was 15, 16, you know, and you’re experiencing hate on the streets and in the school, and then you go home and you’re told not to speak about it, not to act about it.
 That’s actually a big detriment to adolescent development.
 And that’s why AWAAM is around, because, you know, young women need a place to productively, you know, discuss these things and take action on what they’re experiencing, by producing media pieces, by speaking out and by educating themselves about the issues.

 AMY GOODMAN: And so, "intifada" means…?

 MONA ELDAHRY: "Intifada" means "shaking off," you know, so shake off these pressures that we’re feeling, both from the other side and from our side.
 You know, we have to speak out.
 And if we don’t speak up for ourselves, who will?

 AMY GOODMAN: As a scholar of Arab culture, Paula Hajar, what do you think of this becoming the kind of flashpoint for the principal, and the significance of who Debbie Almontaser is?